JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](/img/widestpossiblechoice.png)

-Given that the 'property swap' option was subsequently withdrawn in 2010, it can no longer be argued that the scheme underlying the Order complies with the PSED.
+Given that the 'property swap' option was subsequently withdrawn in 2010, it can be argued that the scheme doesn't comply with the PSED because one of the mitigation measures set out in the EqIA which underlies the AAAP have been withdrawn.
+Indeed it was the only mitigation measure that would have enabled leaseholders to remain homeowners in the borough.